tbrowder/nwflug/NWFLUG/my-presentations/src/why-linux.md

 + Install the Windows 10 Ubuntu subsystem

++ Use a live, bootable USB [recommended for intro]

++ Use a live, bootable CD/DVD [not recommended]

+## Linux: How to get it

 + Install VirtualBox to run a Linux Virtual Machine

++ Use *Cygwin* on Windows

+Best:

-+ Use a dual-boot native installation
++ Use a dual-boot, native installation

++ Use a dedicated GNU/Linux PC or laptop

 ## Linux comes in many "flavors"